 - 198. Section 335 makes provision for a timetable regarding the processing and monitoring of SARs by the NCA, as follows: - Where an authorised disclosure is made, then the person making the disclosure must receive consent from the NCA before proceeding with an otherwise prohibited act. - Once disclosure is made, there is a seven "working day" notice period that starts with the first working day after the disclosure (s.335(5)). - If consent is not refused within the notice period then it is permissible to act (s.335(3)). - If consent is refused, there is a moratorium period during which it is not permissible to act unless consent is given. - The moratorium period is 31 days, starting with the day on which the person receives notice that consent is refused (s.335(6)). - Once the moratorium period has expired, it is permissible to act (s.335(4)). - 199.
-Sections 336A-D of POCA grant the court the power, upon an application by a senior officer (for example a police officer of at least the rank of inspector), to extend the moratorium period in monthly iterations up to a maximum of 6 months. - 200.
+Sections 336A-D of POCA grant the court the power, upon an application by a senior officer (for example a police officer of at least the rank of inspector), to extend the moratorium period in monthly iterations up to a maximum of 6 months.5 - 200.
 The NCA is under an obligation to keep a refusal of consent under review.
 The Court of Appeal in R. (on the application of UMBS Online Ltd) v.
 Serious Organised Crime Agency [2007] Bus.
 L.R.
 1317 confirmed, in relation to SOCA, the NCA's predecessor, that there is nothing in s.335 that requires a request to revisit the decision regarding consent to be made by the person who had originally requested it.
-Instead, the NCA can and must act independently of a request from anybody.
+Instead, the NCA can and must act independently of a request from anybody. - 201.
+Furthermore, consent must be kept under review, and granted as soon as there is no longer any good reason for withholding it.